-IMPLEMENTATION STRATEGIES The policy number corresponds to the recommendation in Volume 2: Concept Plan No. Policy Action Item Project Type Lead Agency Time Frame OPEN SPACE 71.
-All Policy Area Open Space Policies Property owners/developers should work with Mecklenburg County Park and Recreation to build public open space facilities to County standards.
-Park and Recreation cannot commit to taking over ownership and maintenance of any open space facilities, however any open space facilities for potential future consideration of public ownership should already meet County standards.
+The policy number corresponds to the recommendation in volum Project Policy Page Action Item Туре Lead Agency Time Frame T10 Consider new signalized intersections and/or pedestrian hybrid beacons to enhance access, circulation and provide crossing opportu- nities for pedestrians.
+Transp.
+CDOT As conditions warrant and as funding is available T11 Provide pedestrian connections between adjacent parcels and the sidewalk along N. Tryon St. Transp.
+Planning/ CDOT As dev. occurs T12 Create bicycle lanes along avenues via street conversions and streetscape projects.
+Transp.
+CDOT As conditions warrant and as funding is available T13 Add shared lane markings to Main Streets and physically constrained Avenues.
+Transp.
+CDOT As conditions warrant and as funding is available T14 Consider innovative bicycle treatments on a case-by-case basis.
+Transp.
+CDOT As conditions warrant and as funding is available T15 Facilitate cross-access and parallel connections to N. Tryon St., University Blvd., and WT Harris Blvd to reduce driveway connec- tions along these major streets.
+Transp.
+CDOT/ Planning As dev. occurs T16 Eliminate gaps within the sidewalk system Transp.
+CDOT/ Planning/ NCDOT As funding becomes available and/or as dev. occurs T17 Reconfigure local service area transit routes.
+Transit CATS Ongoing OPEN SPACE All Policy Area Open Space Policies Property owners/developers should work with Mecklenburg County Park and Recreation to build public open space facilities to County standards.
+Park and Recreation cannot commit to taking over owner- ship and maintenance of any open space facilities, however any open space facilities for potential future consideration of public ownership should already meet County standards.
 Land Dev., Park and Rec.
 Planning/ Meck.
 County Park and Rec.
-As dev. occurs 72.
-All Policy Area Open Space Policies Explore options to fund neighborhood parks including, but not limited to, in lieu of fees and option to opt out on site for development in a nearby, accessible area.
+As dev. occurs All Policy Area Open Space Policies Explore options to fund neighborhood parks including, but not limited to, in lieu of fees and option to opt out on site for develop- ment in a nearby, accessible area.
 Consolidation of required open space for several parcels should be explored by staff.
 Utilize resources and initiatives such as the Park and Recreation Master Plan and the Rail Trail (South end) Land Dev., Park and Rec.
 Meck.
-County Park and Rec./ Planning Medium (5-10 years) 73.
-1a, 1b 2c, 2d 7a 11a The overland connectors shown on maps and discussed in policies can be comprised of various types of facilities.
-The intent is to provide pedestrian and bicycle connections between greenway facilities.
+County Park and Rec./ Planning Medium (5-10 years) 1a, 1b 2c, 2d 7a 11a The overland connectors shown on maps and discussed in policies can be comprised of various types of facilities.
+The intent is to provide pedestrian and bicycle connections between Greenway facilities.
 In some cases, sidewalks and bike lanes will provide access where others a multi-use path may be constructed, such as along University City Blvd.
 Much of this system will occur as part of new development or redevelopment in this area.
 Land Dev., Park and Rec.
 Meck.
 County Park and Rec./ CDOT/ Planning As dev. occurs